cielaton/My-college-knowledge/Year 3 - Semester 2/FPGA-Verilog/Basic Verilog topics/Hierarchical Modeling Concepts/Modules/Modules.md

 - Switch level
 	This is the lowest level of abstraction provided by Verilog.
 A module can be implemented in terms of switches, storage nodes, and the interconnections between them.

+The term *register transfer level* (**RTL**) is frequently used for a Verilog description that uses a combination of behavior and data flow constructs and is acceptable to logic synthesis tools.

+> In the higher level language such as C, the program can be easily ported to any machine.
+However, assembly cannot replicate the same behavior.